Pusty/writeups/ASISCTFQuals2019/README.md

 # 7e5f69764d7e5f637e4d616062417e6862457b606179516f7b7c7957
 ```

-Trying out some values reveals they match up with the results from the binary.
-(The floating point upper and lower values can be read at 0000000000002C4A in xmm0 and xmm1)
+Trying out some values reveals they match up with the results from the binary (the floating point upper and lower values can be read at 0000000000002C4A in xmm0 and xmm1).
-Noticeable here is that after the encoded values some additional junk bytes appear, the original flag.enc file also contains one junk byte "0A" which needs to be removed or ignored.
+Noticeable here is that after the encoded bytes some additional junk bytes appear ("FB 55 0A"), the original flag.enc file also contains one junk byte "0A" which needs to be removed or ignored.

 ![](mindspace_encoded.PNG)

-The reversed code showed that the input for the encryption needs in a "floating-point-number, floating-point-number" format so the task will be to recover those numbers from the encrypted flag file.
+The reversed code showed that the input for the encryption needs to be in a "floating-point-number, floating-point-number" format so the task will be to recover those numbers from the provided encrypted flag file.

-Do do that I turned around the above number processing and wrote functions to recover the original format:
+To do that I wrote functions to reverse the encoding code and to recover the original format:

 ```python
 ...